 Other than her involvement in the welfare of children, she is also passionate in advancing women related issues, such as empowerment of women, gender equality and uplifting the economic status of women.
 She has been invited on numerous occasions to speak on these issues at conferences both locally and internationally.

 In recognition for her many contribution to the country and its people, Datin Paduka Seri Rosmah Mansor has been conferred various high awards from the States of Pahang, Kedah, Melaka, Selangor, Kelantan, Negeri Sembilan, Sabah and Sarawak.
-She was also awarded an honorary Doctorate in Education by University Technology MARA Malaysia, the Honorary Doctorate of Innovation in Human Capacity Development by Limkokwing University of Creative Technology and the Honorary Doctorate in Early Childhood Education by Sultan Idris University Education, Malaysia.
+She was also awarded the Honorary Doctorate in Education by University Technology MARA Malaysia, the Honorary Doctorate of Innovation in Human Capacity Development by Limkokwing University of Creative Technology and the Honorary Doctorate in Early Childhood Education by Sultan Idris University Education, Malaysia.
 Globally, she has been conferred with the Honorary Doctorate of Letters by Australia's Curtin University and Professorship by the International Information Technology University, Kazakhstan.
 Her contribution was further acknowledged by the city of Ankara, Turkey with the award for Social Responsibility, and her recent international accomplishments include the Global Inspirational Leadership and the STEM Hero awards.
 Recently, as Patron of PERMATA Programme, she was awarded the Global Good Governance (3G) Children Welfare Award 2016.